Phyllis Calvert

-Phyllis Hannah Murray-Hill (née Bickle; 18 February 1915 – 8 October 2002), known professionally as Phyllis Calvert, was an English film, stage and television actress.
+Phyllis Hannah Murray-Hill (née Bickle; 18 February 1915 – 8 October 2002), known professionally as Phyllis Calvert, was an English actress.
 She was one of the leading stars of the Gainsborough melodramas of the 1940s such as The Man in Grey (1943) and was one of the most popular movie stars in Britain in the 1940s.
 She continued her acting career for another 50 years.

 In the words of an article by Michael Brooke for the BFI's Screenonline website: "Most of the time she drew what looked like the short straw, playing the 'good girl' in films that revelled in the exploits of her wicked opposite number, and it says much for her talent and charisma that she was able to hold attention in what must have seemed thankless parts – she herself acknowledged that 'I do think it is much more difficult to establish a really charming, nice person than a wicked one – and make it real'."

 Biography

-Born in Chelsea, London, she trained at the Margaret Morris School of Dancing, and performed from the age of ten, performing with Ellen Terry in Crossings.
+Calvert was born on 18 February 1915 in Chelsea, London, and trained at the Margaret Morris School of Dancing.
+She began performing from the age of ten, appearing with Ellen Terry in Crossings.
 She gained her first film role at the age of 12, in The Arcadians (1927), also known as The Land of Heart's Desire.

 Calvert performed in repertory theatre in Malvern and Coventry.
 She made her London stage debut in A Woman's Privilege in 1939.
 Her early films include Two Days to Live (1939).

 Gainsborough Pictures

 Calvert was spotted in a play Punch without Judy, and was signed to a contract by Gainsborough Pictures which gave her the lead in They Came by Night (1940), opposite Will Fyffe.
 She was George Formby's love interest in Let George Do It!
 (1940) and had a support part in Charley's (Big-Hearted) Aunt (1940), starring Arthur Askey.
+Calvert was championed by the head of Gainsborough, Ted Black.

 Calvert was in a war movie, Neutral Port (1940), then had a good role as Michael Redgrave's love interest in Kipps (1941), directed by Carol Reed.
 After a detective film Inspector Hornleigh Goes To It (1941) she had the co-lead in Uncensored (1942), a war movie with Eric Portman.
 Reed used her again in The Young Mr. Pitt (1942), playing Eleanor Eden.

 In 1942, she had the lead role as Patricia Graham in the West End production of Terence Rattigan's play Flare Path.